alexandrerays/alexandrerays.github.io/_pages/resources.md

 ***obs:** I have more than 15+ data science projects in my portfolio delivering business value to private companies.
 However, due to NDA clauses, projects related to work experience will not have details (code) available.*

-The following resourses are open:
+The following resources are open:

 ### CPU vs GPU using Google Colab applied to image recognition
 *Youtube video - published in 2019 - Language: portuguese*